-Our primary capital requirements are for seasonal working capital needs and capital expenditures related to opening and acquiring new store locations.
-Our sources of liquidity to meet these needs have primarily been operating cash flows, borrowings under our revolving credit facility, and short and long-term debt financings from banks and financial institutions.
-We believe that our cash on hand, cash generated by operating activities and funds available under our revolving credit facility will be sufficient to finance our operating activities for at least the next twelve months.
+Our primary cash requirements are for seasonal working capital needs and capital expenditures related to opening and acquiring new store locations.
+For both the short term and the long term, our sources of liquidity to meet these needs have primarily been borrowings under our revolving credit facility, operating cash flows and short and long-term debt financings from banks and financial institutions.
+We believe that our cash on hand, cash generated by operating activities and funds available under our revolving credit facility will be sufficient to finance our operating activities for at least the next twelve months and beyond.
+In addition, on December 2, 2021, we received a \$55.0 million cash payment from Great Outdoors Group in connection with the termination of the Merger Agreement.
+See above under "Overview" for additional information.